 Composer and cellist Sophie Mathieu is based in Austin, Texas and currently completing a masters in composition at UT Austin’s Butler School of Music.
 Sophie completed her undergraduate studies in composition at the University of Southern California.
 She currently studies with Omar Thomas, and her previous teachers include Ted Hearne, Andrew Norman, Donald Crockett, Yevgeniy Sharlat, and Russell Podgorsek.

-In addition to composing and performing, Sophie has a private cello studio and works as the Grants Manager for Golden Hornet.
+In addition to composing and performing, Sophie teaches composition, cello, and chamber music, and works as the Grants Manager for Golden Hornet.
 Outside of music, Sophie enjoys cooking, playing Sid Meier's Civilization V, and watching psychological horror films in her free time.

 Sophie pronounces her last name as "matt-YUH"